 Tyrosine kinase inhibitors are paramount in treatment.
 Allogeneic stem cell transplant must follow due to rapid relapse.

 Blast crisis refers to the transformation of CML from the chronic or accelerated phase to blast phase.

-The blast phase of CML is diagnosed by the percentage of blast cells (≥20% by WHO criteria; ≥30% by MD Anderson Cancer Center and the International Bone Marrow Transplant Registry criteria) in the peripheral blood or bone marrow, or the presence of an extramedullary accumulation of blast cells, or large foci or clusters of blasts in the bone marrow biopsy.
+The blast phase of CML is diagnosed by the percentage of blast cells in the peripheral blood or bone marrow, or the presence of an extramedullary accumulation of blast cells, or large foci or clusters of blasts in the bone marrow biopsy.

-CML is diagnosed by the presence of the Philadelphia chromosome (a genetic mutation that results in the oncogenic BCR-ABL fusion gene).
+CML is defined by the presence of the Philadelphia chromosome.

 History and exam

 Key diagnostic factors

 - night sweats